48th (South Midland) Signal Regiment: 48 (City of Birmingham) Signal Squadron

-On 1 April 1967 TAVR was formed: 48 and 63 Signal Regiments were amalgamated to form HQ Squadron at Sparkbrook, Birmingham, and 48 (City of Birmingham) Signal Squadron at Small Heath, Birmingham, in the new 35th (South Midlands) Signal Regiment.
+On 1 April 1967, the TAVR was formed: 48 and 63 Signal Regiments were amalgamated to form HQ Squadron at Sparkbrook, Birmingham, and 48 (City of Birmingham) Signal Squadron at Small Heath, Birmingham, in the new 35th (South Midlands) Signal Regiment.
 (The number 63 was reassigned to the former 322 SAS Signal Squadron.)

 35 (South Midland) Signal Regiment was disbanded in 2009 but 48 (City of Birmingham) Signal Squadron continues in the Army Reserve as part of 37 Signal Regiment.

 Honorary Colonels

 The following served as Honorary Colonel of the unit: